vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 While preparing for my dog's travel, I was constantly searching for resources that covered all aspects of the process at the required level of detail.
 But beyond high level articles published by pet relocation companies, I could not find much.
 Hence this post, to document the process and experience from the perspective of a dog owner in hopes that it will help someone in the future.

 Finally, a huge shoutout to my family and my Cincinnati friends - Ben, Chris, Bryson, Katie, Bryson Jr., Dottie, Gene, Justin, Stephanie, Kaytie, Spencer.
-Thank you for standing by me throughout this stressful experience.
+Thank you for standing by me throughout this difficult experience.
 My first ever blog post is dedicated to you guys!